 - Airport Transfers

 - Additional drinks

 - Personal expenses such as additional services, shopping, gifts or souvenirs

-- Depending on your flights, additional Thursday night’s accommodation in Helsinki (upon request) from £50 per person per night (indicative on Airbnb)
+- Depending on your flights, an additional night’s accommodation in Helsinki can be arranged (upon request) from £50 per person per night (indicative on Airbnb)

 We will travel as a small group of 6 persons max.
 The aim is to keep it small, and personalised.